 A how-to & inspirational Bikerafting & Packrafting Podcast for beginner adventurers

 In our new, A Beginner’s Guide to Bikerafting & Packrafting podcast, we’ll talk with our head guides and other experts in the industry about their suggestions for getting into bikerafting and packrafting, plus their gear recommendations and personal stories of learning to packraft and bikeraft.
 We’ll also share fireside chats and adventure stories.
 Anything goes in this catch all podcast.
 So if you have thoughts, suggestions or comments, email us!
-You can find us on Podbean, and we will be on Apple Podcasts and Spotify soon.
+You can find us on Podbean and Spotify.
+We are having trouble getting on Apple podcasts.
 Check out the show notes and transcriptions of our bikerafting & packrafting podcasts on our blog

 Starting today and through fall 2024 we’ll be sharing stories, podcasts, videos and photos focusing on international packrafting adventures.
 We’ll explore places we guide or will be guiding, such as La Venta River in Chiapas, Mexico, and Chilean Patagonia.
 But also some places we are not guiding, such as Tajikistan and beyond.